TheFausap/PA77/README.md

 the number is just a pointer to two addresses: one for the exponent, one for the mantissa represented as integer numbers with sign.
+The address is decided randomly by the CPU.

 | `TTT` | `EEEEEEEEE` | `DDDDDDDDD` |
 | :---: | :---------: | :---------: |